toranb/ember-cli-simple-validation/README.md

 });
 ```

 Next add the component that will show/hide the error message in your template.
-This project assumes you are doing rich model based validation so you need to have a model backed controller.
+This project assumes you are doing rich model based validation so you need to have a model backed controller or component.

 ```js
 {{input value=model.name placeholder="name"}}